breaktheblock/hackathon/SUBMISSION_FLOW.md

 ## Step5: Pitch (3pm)

+- Main sponsors will have a short presentation (max 2min)
-Each team have 5 min to pitch with following 2 min of Q&A from judges.
+- Each team have 5 min to pitch with following 2 min of Q&A from judges.

 ## Setp6: Judging

 After all participating team ends their pitches, the judges go to different room to decide winners.
 While judging,

 - Any sponsor/mentor/organisers teams who did the hack will present their result.
-- Main sponsors will have a short presentation (max 2min)

 ## Step7 (5pm): Winners announced!